project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/63-joelle-faulkner-why-a-250m-canadian-farmland-investor-entered-regen-ag.md

 ---
-title: 63 Joelle Faulkner, why a $250M Canadian farmland investor entered regen ag
+title: 63 Joelle Faulkner Why A 250m Canadian Farmland Investor Entered Regen Ag
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-11-12)